Royal Western Yacht Club of Ireland

 2. RULES

-2.2 The races are open to all types of Cruiser, Racer Cruiser Type Yachts as well as local traditional sailing crafts.
+2.2 The races are open to all types of Cruiser, Racer Cruiser Type Yachts as well as local traditional sailing craft that hold a valid IRC and/or ECHO cert.

 2.3 Commercial Shipping: Competitors are advised that all commercial shipping has absolute right of way within the Shannon Estuary.
 All competitors must keep away from any ship which is underway.
 Competitors failing to comply with these regulations may be disqualified.